 - Roles are usually office-based, and a large proportion of your time will be spent at your desk.
 You'll be encouraged to learn as much about the business as you can to help identify solutions to problems.

 - Women are currently underrepresented in data science, although initiatives such as Women in Tech are working to redress the imbalance.

 You'll typically need a degree in a computer science, mathematical or science-based subject to work as a data scientist.
 The following degree subjects may be particularly useful:

 - computer science

 - mathematics and operational research

-You'll be expected to know some programming languages such as R, Python, C or Java and have strong database design and coding skills.
+You'll be expected to know some programming languages such as R, Python, SQL, C or Java and have strong database design and coding skills.

 It may be possible to get a place on a data science graduate training scheme with one of the large employers.
 These usually take around two years to complete, but there is considerable competition for places.
 Some schemes will accept graduates from any discipline.
 Others will specify the degree subjects they will accept.

 A postgraduate qualification, such as a Masters or PhD, can be useful and many data scientists have one.
 It is especially helpful if you're considering a change of career or are interested in learning analysis skills.
-For some jobs, employers will ask for a relevant Masters or PhD.
-Subjects include:
+For some jobs, employers will ask for a relevant Masters or PhD, in a subject such as: